Asiddev/tweeter/README.md

 # Tweeter Project

-Tweeter is a Single Page App (SPA) built with HTML, CSS, JS, jQuery and AJAX to help create a Twitter clone with a very responsive design
+Tweeter is a Single Page App (SPA) built with HTML, CSS, JS, jQuery and AJAX to help create a Twitter clone with a responsive design , animations , and more!

 ## Final Product